 If an abuser is apologetic and nice after every outburst, it loses its effect.
 But if they withhold positive behavior and only display it sporadically, the victim may begin to crave it.

 Intermittent reinforcement is often displayed through the circle of violence in relationships.
 Outbursts of abusive behavior are followed by a period of apologies, love and affection.

 The victim then starts to think that maybe this time will be different and things will work out ok.
 Next time the abuser has an outburst, the cycle starts all over again.
 The victim follows the same pattern of thought because the abuse is not constant.

-Studies into intermittent reinforcement show that it creates a similar response in the brain to gambling, so it can become very addictive.
+Studies into intermittent reinforcement show that it creates a similar response in the brain to drug addiction, so it can become very addictive.

 Often abusers do repeated damage to a victim’s already low self esteem.
 They will constantly put their victim down and tell them that nobody else will want to be with them.
 They will warn their victim that if they leave, then they will be alone forever.

 Over time, when this message is constantly repeated, the victim starts to believe it.
 They agree that they don’t deserve any better and nobody else will want to be in a relationship with them.
 So they begin to accept their situation, instead of looking for a way out.